gristlabs/grist-help/help/install/grist-connect.md

 Discourse is popular forum software made to be integrated with many sites (including [our own](https://community.getgrist.com)).
 It is annoying if users need a login for a forum that is separate to their login on the rest of a site.
 The protocol Discourse created for solving this is quite well done and is called [DiscourseConnect](https://meta.discourse.org/t/discourseconnect-official-single-sign-on-for-discourse-sso/13045).
-We decided to have Grist support the same protocol, so any software that has plugins for letting Discourse use its logins (such as Word Press) can also let Grist use its logins.
+We decided to have Grist support the same protocol, so any software that has plugins for letting Discourse use its logins (such as WordPress) can also let Grist use its logins.
 This isn't an official standard so we called our implementation of it "GristConnect" rather than "DiscourseConnect".